 Flevoland was constructed from reclaimed land in the region and is surrounded by three man-made lakes.
 This island is actually made up of two drained sections, Flevopolder and Noordoostpolder, which come together to make up the 374.5 square miles (970 square kilometers) province of Flevoland.

-Open since 2002, the Veluwemeer Aqueduct is a stunning work of architecture and engineering.
-This waterway measures up at a short 25 meters long by 19 meters wide, and is located in Harderwijk, Eastern Netherlands.
-During the design of this unique passage, engineers chose to construct the waterway over the N302 road, where 28,000 vehicles pass each day.
+During the design of the unique bridge structure, engineers chose to construct the waterway over the N302 road, where around 28,000 vehicles pass each day.

 While this structure does not set any records, it does stand as one of the shortest aqueducts in the world.
-Typically thought of as tunnels or bridges used in water supply and irrigation, there is another subset to the aqueduct realm.
-Navigable Aqueducts, like Veluwemeer, include land bridges and other passages that allow for boat and barge traffic.
+Not to mention, one of the world's most interesting.

 If you ever find yourself in the local area, it might just be worth taking the time to check it out for yourself.